jlegen/Ohmmeter-Zabex/README.md

 # Ohmmeter (Zabex)
-realtime ohm meter - shows value and the related E24 value in half a second
+realtime ohm meter - shows value and the related E24 value in half a second (or less)

 Maybe you always have a lot of loose resistors lying around after your breadboard experiments, because sorting them back into the compartments is annoying and awkward.